Earthquake Engineering for Embankment Dams: Instructors

 Senior Principal

-Dr. Lelio Mejia is a registered civil and geotechnical engineer with more than 35 years of experience in dam engineering, soil liquefaction, earthquake ground motions, soil-structure interaction, and soil improvement.
+Dr. Lelio Mejia is a registered civil and geotechnical engineer with more than 40 years of experience in dam engineering, soil liquefaction, earthquake ground motions, soil-structure interaction, and soil improvement.
 He is a senior principal with Geosyntec Consultants and leads the firm’s western U.S. dams and levees practice.
-Lelio has directed the investigations and seismic stability evaluations of more than 25 large earth dams and has been involved in the design and construction of more than 15 major dam projects worldwide.
+Lelio has directed the investigations and seismic stability evaluations of more than 25 large earth dams and has been involved in the design and construction of more than 20 major dam projects worldwide.
 He has served on multiple prestigious technical review boards and expert panels for U.S. federal and state agencies, water and power utilities, and other owners on various dam projects worldwide.
-Lelio currently serves as chair of the USSD Earthquakes Committee and as a vice chairman of the ICOLD Committee on Seismic Aspects of Dam Design.
+Lelio currently serves as vice chair of the ICOLD Committee on Seismic Aspects of Dam Design and is past chair of the USSD Earthquakes Committee.
 He was a member of the National Academies Committee for the State of the Art and Practice in Earthquake Induced Soil Liquefaction Assessment, a secretarial appointee to the Advisory Committee on Structural Safety of Department of Veterans Affairs Facilities, and chair of the Governance Board of the National Network for Earthquake Engineering Simulation.
-Lelio has been a lecturer of geotechnical earthquake engineering and a member of the editorial board for the ASCE Journal of Geotechnical Engineering and was recently elected to the National Academy of Engineering.
+Lelio has been a lecturer of geotechnical earthquake engineering and a member of the editorial board for the ASCE Journal of Geotechnical Engineering, and was elected to the National Academy of Engineering.

 Glenn J. Rix, Ph.D., P.E.